 Now you’re likely wondering how to change your furnace filter.
 More than likely, this will change depending on what furnace you have, but usually:

-At Bryant Heating & Cooling Service Experts, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Bryant Heating & Cooling Service Experts, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 226-773-3357 or set up an appointment with us online.

 - Open or take off the air filter panel near the bottom of your furnace to reveal an open compartment.